skyler544/minus-one/README.md

 ## Main features
 - Docker and Podman are included out-of-the box.
+- Codecs from `rpmfusion` are included out of the box.
 - User apps are provided via Flathub flatpaks and distrobox.
 - Emacs is installed on the base image for maximal compatibility.
 - No GNOME Software; [use Bazaar](https://flathub.org/en/apps/io.github.kolunmi.Bazaar) if you want a flatpak app store.